Will Kyrgios-Djokovic final produce 'fireworks'?

 Even if you take emotions out of the equation, the brand of tennis Kyrgios brings is explosive enough.

-The underarm serves and hot dogs means he mixes the unconventional and unpredictable with a huge serve that is notoriously difficult to break.
+The underarm serves and hot dogs mean he mixes the unconventional and unpredictable with a huge serve that is notoriously difficult to break.

 The pair have played each other twice - with Kyrgios winning both encounters in 2017 in straight sets.